openharmony/distributedschedule_safwk/README.md

 **1. Define the *IXXX* class for IPC.**

 The *IXXX* class is used to define the functions for the system ability to provide specific capabilities.
-To define this class, inherit from the **IRemoteBroker** provided by OpenHarmony for Inter-Process Communication (IPC) and implement the **DECLARE_INTERFACE_DESCRIPTOR(*XXX*)** that uniquely identifies this class.
+To define this class, inherit from the **IRemoteBroker** class provided by OpenHarmony for Inter-Process Communication (IPC) and implement the **DECLARE\_INTERFACE\_DESCRIPTOR\(*XXX*)** that uniquely identifies this class.
 The identifier is used for IPC verification.

 ```
 namespace OHOS {